 #6 – Referee Jimmy Korderas

 It seems like Canadians come out of the woodwork when it comes to wrestling.
 Every wrestling fan knows the Hart family and its lineage.
-But there are always more: Edge and Christian, Lance Storm, Chris Jericho, Chris Benoit, Petey Williams, and a host of others who have continued the legacy of great Canadian wrestlers.
+But there are always more: Edge and Christian, Lance Storm, Chris Jericho, Chris Benoit, Petey Williams, and a host of others who has continued the legacy of great Canadian wrestlers.
 But what is it about Canada that produces such standout wrestlers?
 Former WWE referee Jimmy Korderas, himself a Canadian, tried to put it in perspective during an interview with Marc Madison of Pro Wrestling Post:

 “I wish I could put my finger on it, but I guess it is similar to why Canadians are so proficient at hockey.
 They just gravitated to it.
 It is something that is easily digestible.
 However, it is something, from an athletics standpoint, I really don’t know.
-If I had a good answer for that I would give it to you.
-But it is amazing that when you look at the quality of talent from the past, such as former world champions like ‘Whipper’ Billy Watson and Gene Kiniski or you go back to the Tolos Brothers in Hamilton; Hamilton was a real hotbed for producing professional wrestlers for a while, like Calgary with the Harts.”
+If I had a good answer for that, I would give it to you.
+But it is amazing that when you look at the quality of talent from the past, such as former world champions like ‘Whipper’ Billy Watson and Gene Kiniski, or you go back to the Tolos Brothers in Hamilton; Hamilton was a real hotbed for producing professional wrestlers for a while, like Calgary with the Harts.”

 Korderas continued, “It goes even further beyond the Harts in Calgary because you have great talents such as Archie ‘The Stomper’ Gouldie and people like that coming out of Calgary.
 Lance Storm, we can’t forget about him as well.
-Quebec has a rich history of professional wrestling, and if you ever get the chance to speak to Quebec wrestling historian Pat LaPrade he could tell you some amazing things, and I had the pleasure of working with and meeting some of those legends.
+Quebec has a rich history of professional wrestling.
+If you ever get the chance to speak to Quebec wrestling historian Pat LaPrade, he could tell you some amazing things, and I had the pleasure of working with and meeting some of those legends.
 I wish I had the secret formula as to why Canada has produced so many quality talents, I don’t know what it is, but I’m proud to be part of a group of Canadians that were successful.
 It is really cool that I had the chance to become friends with them and associate myself with a lot of those guys."

 #7 – “The Mongolian Stomper” Archie Gouldie

 Canadian grapplers made a name for themselves no matter where they went, and the Southern territories were no exception.
 In Calgary, Archie Gouldie was a Canadian cowboy who had multiple runs at the top of the cards for Stu Hart’s Stampede Wrestling.
 But in the States, Gouldie was known as a madman from the East.
 He was the Mongolian Stomper, and he headlined in Southeastern, in Memphis, in Georgia, and in Florida.
 He took shots in Houston and Dallas, facing off against foes like Bruiser Brody.
-Often managed by Don Carson or Gorgeous George Jr., Gouldie would terrify Southern audiences with his shaved head, his expressionless, shark-like eyes, and his bloody, wild brawls.
+Often managed by Don Carson or Gorgeous George Jr., Gouldie would terrify Southern audiences with his shaved head, expressionless, shark-like eyes, and bloody, wild brawls.

 #8 – Jos LeDuc – Arguably the Greatest Monster Heel of all Time